-- (a) any registrar;
+- any registrar; (a)

-- (b) any associate to a judge;
+- any associate to a judge; (b)

-- (c) any officer in the court's registry appointed to or acting in an office of level 3 or above under the Public Service Award 1992.
+- any officer in the court's registry appointed to or acting in an office of level 3 or above under the Public Service Award 1992.

 37. Witness in custody, request for presence of